pranav456/Cash-register/README.md

 # Cash register

- An app which helps the user to customer to return the cash in minimum number of notes.
+An app which helps the customer to return the cash in minimum number of notes.